Hishamulhakeem/SVM-Based-Classification-of-Fraudulent-Wine-Samples/README.md

 This project uses machine learning techniques to detect fraud in wine data.
 It analyzes red and white wine samples and applies preprocessing, exploratory data analysis, and classification using a Support Vector Machine (SVM).

 ## 📁 Dataset
-The dataset used is `wine_fraud.csv`, which includes wine samples labeled with quality and type.
+The dataset used is `wine.csv`, which includes wine samples labeled with quality and type.

 ## 🔍 Features
 - Exploratory Data Analysis (EDA) using seaborn and matplotlib